eric-wth/steam_data_analysis/README.md

-# Key Features
-- Data Cleaning: Processing raw Steam data to ensure accuracy and consistency.
-- Exploratory Data Analysis: Visualizing player activity, game genres, pricing, and review trends.
-- Insights: Uncovering patterns related to game success, player engagement, and market trends.
+# Analysis of Steam Data

+This project focuses on analyzing data from the steam gaming platform to explore various trends in player activitiy, game genres, review trends, and more.
+The goal is to provide meaningful insights using data science techniques like cleaning, visualization, and statistical analysis.